What does income tax notice for high value transactions imply?

-What does income tax notice for high value transactions imply?2 min read .
-Updated: 03 Apr 2022, 11:05 PM IST
+What does income tax notice for high value transactions imply?1 min read .
+06:45 AM IST

 - The idea is to promote voluntary compliance to avoid notice and scrutiny process for taxpayers